Previously on I. They. Evolve.

 ‘We must hurry, Thomas, mon chéri,’ Elodie says in a sultry voice (FWIW Elodie pronounces Thomas as Tow-mar and it makes me melt to hear my name said like this, melting… as if it wasn’t hot enough here already, when the blades of the helicopter I have just exited are still rotating, spinning the hot air of Toulon into manic whirlpools of further heat, and the tarmac of the airbase is hot, and the sun above it is hot, and Elodie is hot, and so am I as we kiss under these conditions and our torrid emotions repressed by an Atlantic Ocean which for too long has separated us).

-‘Time, Thomas, time’ she whispers in my ear, ‘there is no time to lose, we must go to my quarters and drink some wine, then we must make love like there is no tomorrow, because maybe there is no tomorrow, and maybe it’s like the song we sometimes listen to by Gary Moore, I Can’t Wait Until Tomorrow, and if we wait for anything these days we might die in the process… et maintenant, now, Marshal Cinq-cent is already on the way to the base to requisition you for duty, mon dieu, we might not even have time for the wine… better start with a good fu–’
+‘Time, Thomas, time’ she whispers in my ear, ‘there is no time to lose, we must go to my quarters and drink some wine, then we must make love like there is no tomorrow, because maybe there is no tomorrow, and maybe it’s like the song we sometimes listen to by Gary Moore, I Can’t Wait Until Tomorrow, and if we wait for anything these days we might die in the process… et maintenant, now, Colonel Cinq-cent is already on the way to the base to requisition you for duty, mon dieu, we might not even have time for the wine… better start with a good fu–’

-I respond in my best attempt at French that: ‘I am honoured to serve under your French flag, and that my able hands and keen spirit are at your service…’ to which the Marshal’s forehead wrinkles with a spectacular frown as she replies: ‘Hmm, I think it better if we speak in English from now on, yes?’
+I respond in my best attempt at French that: ‘I am honoured to serve under your French flag, and that my able hands and keen spirit are at your service…’ to which the Colonel’s forehead wrinkles with a spectacular frown as she replies: ‘Hmm, I think it better if we speak in English from now on, yes?’

-(FWIW my AI programming only allowed me basic levels of foreign language skills; no one loves a smart-arse robot, look how C3-PO from Star Wars left everyone feeling… ultimately it was up to us if we wished to learn languages, and despite me having a ‘long-distance French girlfriend’ I never found the will nor time to upgrade my level of the Gallic tongue, hence, like most English people, I am lousy at speaking French… a pity… as Elodie is now whispering in my ear that I have apparently just said to the Marshal: I am honoured to starch your French hat, and that my fingers and deep penetration are at your service) Oops.
+(FWIW my AI programming only allowed me basic levels of foreign language skills; no one loves a smart-arse robot, look how C3-PO from Star Wars left everyone feeling… ultimately it was up to us if we wished to learn languages, and despite me having a ‘long-distance French girlfriend’ I never found the will nor time to upgrade my level of the Gallic tongue, hence, like most English people, I am lousy at speaking French… a pity… as Elodie is now whispering in my ear that I have apparently just said to the Colonel: I am honoured to starch your French hat, and that my fingers and deep penetration are at your service) Oops.

 To be continued…